martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 | MLB    | 2 runs      |

 ![alt text][logo]
+Overall, there are very few games that fall into this category.

 ![alt text][logo2]
+On average, about **10%** of games across the leagues fall into a comeback category.
+However, there aren't any sweeping statements to eb made from this view.

 **Close Games**

+Close games are those that are within some score differential, usually those 'competitive' games sports fans remember.
+I attempt to provide structure to this definiton by categorizing a game as such if it meets one of the cases below.

 Case 1: The game is within Y points through each quarter and final score is within Y points (or game goes to OT).